-How we're tackling the impacts of climate change in Rushmoor.
+How we're tackling the impact of climate change in Rushmoor.

-In summer 2019, we declared a climate emergency in Rushmoor, with the full support of all councillors.
+We declared a climate emergency in Rushmoor in summer 2019, with the full support of all councillors.

 In doing so, our councillors pledged to make the council carbon neutral, and Aldershot and Farnborough greener and more sustainable.